 The official maps of earthquake fault zones delineated by the California Geological Survey (CGS), State of California Department of Conservation (2010), in accordance with the Alquist-Priolo Earthquake Fault Zoning Act, indicate that several faults are known to occur in Tulare County.
-According to the CGS Fault Activity Maps, a pre-quaternary fault lies approximately 3.5 miles to the east of the planning area.
-"A Quaternary fault is one that has been recognized at the surface and that has moved in the past 1,600,000 years, a portion of the Quaternary epoch."
-Quaternary-active faults are what geologists think as the most likely sources of future great earthquakes.
+"There are three faults within the region that have been, and will be, principal sources of potential seismic activity within Tulare County.
+These faults are described as follows: